JT-Black/saathi/README.md

 # saathi

 A small full stack Flutter app connected to Firestore Cloud that allows a user to add savings goals, select a picture for each goal, and view the goal.
+The front end is written in Dart using Flutter.
+The back end API is written with JavaScript and uses Node / Express.
+The database is Google Firestore.

 ## Run The App

 - Install Flutter SDK
-- Install Android SDK
+- Install Android SDK or Apple XCode
+- Run mobile emulator
 - Install Dependencies
 - In Terminal, type the command: flutter run